List of temples in Taichung: Confucius Temple

-Unlike other cities, Taichung lacked a Confucian Temple until very recently.
-In order to address this deficiency, the municipal government made the decision to construct a temple.
-With help from the Taiwan Provincial Government as well as local private individuals, construction of the Taichung Confucian Temple began in earnest in 1974 with the laying of the capstone.
+Unlike other cities, Taichung lacked a Confucian temple until very recently.
+To address this deficiency, the municipal government made the decision to construct a temple.
+With help from the Taiwan Provincial Government as well as local private individuals, construction of the Taichung Confucian Temple began in 1974 with the laying of the capstone.

-Today the temple is usually a pretty quiet place where people can contemplate, study, and relax.
-It also serves as a cultural center in the sense that people can take a handful of culture related classes (i.e. calligraphy).
+Today the temple is a quiet place where people can contemplate, study, and relax.
+It also serves as a center for culture related classes (i.e. calligraphy).
 However, the place becomes the center of attention on the morning of September 28 every year, as Taiwanese celebrate Confucius' birthday (officially known as Teachers' Day in Taiwan) with performances at the temple.

-The main entrance opens into a fairly large open space with trees, a pond, and a walkway lined with hedges that leads to the Great Perfection Gate.
+The main entrance opens into an open space with trees, a pond, and a walkway lined with hedges that leads to the Great Perfection Gate.
 The gate itself leads to a larger courtyard inside.
-Along the perimeter of the courtyard are a series of rooms that are used as offices, classrooms, a library, and a study room where students can be found studying.
+Along the perimeter of the courtyard are a series of rooms that are used as offices, classrooms, a library, and a study room for students.

 In the center of that courtyard is the Great Perfection Hall.
-The construction employs Song Dynasty designs with patterns also deriving from the Song Dynasties.
+The construction employs Song dynasty designs with patterns also deriving from the Song dynasties.
 It includes a shrine to Confucius, though modestly lacks an image of the great sage.

 In the rear of the main courtyard is The Sage's Shrine, also known as the Hall of the Sagely Founder.
 It includes tablets that honor members of Confucius’ family.

 The temple is found along Shangshi Road near the Taichung First Senior High School and the National Physical Education University.